ubiquitousman/Perk-Randomiser-for-Dead-by-Daylight/README.md

 # Perk-Randomiser-for-Dead-by-Daylight

-Having trouble figuring out which perks you want to use in Dead by Daylight?
-Use this program to get a random combination of perks for either the killer or survivor!
-Are you up for the challenge?
-Even if the combination of perks is a lousy one?

-You can either check all perks at once and get four random perks, or you can check the perks that you'd like to get mixed up in the randomisation process.
-You can also check 'Only New Perks Every Roll' to get unique perks for every shuffle.
+Lost in the fog of decision-making?
+Struggling to find the perfect perk loadout to unleash terror as a killer or outwit the relentless pursuer as a survivor?
+Fear not, for this Dead by Daylight Perk Randomiser is here to inject a thrilling dose of unpredictability into your gameplay!

+Step into the fog with confidence as the randomiser unveils a mysterious combination of perks to keep you on the edge of your seat.
+Prepare for the unexpected as you embrace the twisted embrace of The Entity, ready to face any challenge that comes your way.
+Choose your path wisely.
+You can cast your fate to the wind and receive four random perks, carefully selected by the dark forces that govern the realms.
+Alternatively, handpick your preferred perks and allow the randomiser to weave its arcane magic, crafting a unique and unconventional loadout tailored to your desires.

+For the brave souls seeking an ever-changing experience, unleash the power of the 'Only New Perks Every Roll' option.
+Each time you enter the realm, a fresh set of perks will be bestowed upon you, ensuring that no two trials are ever alike.

+With the Dead by Daylight Perk Randomiser, prepare to be captivated by unexpected strategies and discover untapped potential lurking within the fog.
+Embrace the thrill of the unknown, for it is in the darkness that true mastery awaits...
+Enter the realm of the random, where every trial becomes a testament to your adaptability and cunning.
+The fog awaits, survivor.
+The hunt begins, killer.
+Embrace the chaos and let the randomiser shape your destiny!

 #### Will be updated once new perks are added to the game.*

-**Updated on March 13th, 2023**
+**Updated on June 7th, 2023**

 ![Image of Program](/screenshot-of-program/Capture.PNG)

 #### *There are currently 228 perks featured in Dead by Daylight as well as within this tool.
 Currently up-to-date.
-Next batch of perks will be introduced in CHAPTER XXVIII (unannounced upcoming chapter)
+Next batch of perks will be introduced in CHAPTER XXVIII: End Transmission (currently in PTB).

 - All icons have been created by EvaZioNe ([Discord Server](https://discord.com/invite/pYVKCZR) + [Steam Group](https://steamcommunity.com/groups/Nebula_Perks))
 - *This is an extended and updated version of Netruk44's randomiser tool*